spiffdev/help-pages/pages/12.developer/02.javascript-api/docs.md

 | ready | The product has been determined to exist in Spiff's database and is enabled. |
 | invalid | Spiff could not find the product or it is not enabled. |

-### confirmActive(): Promise&lt;void&gt;
+### confirmActive(): void

 Confirm that the configured product exists and is enabled.
-Calling this method and waiting for the "ready" event to fire is required before a transaction amy be created.
+Calling this method and waiting for the "ready" event to fire is required before a transaction may be created.

 ## Spiff.Transaction